helmholtz-analytics/mpi4torch/doc/basic_usage.rst

 .. warning::

-   In general, if you write a function that uses torchmpi internally and shall be automatic differentiable, make sure that all communication primitives are through one way or another part of a DAG path that connects input and output of that function.
+   In general, if you write a function that uses mpi4torch internally and shall be automatic differentiable, make sure that all communication primitives are through one way or another part of a DAG path that connects input and output of that function.